 - Arsenic exposure is usually occupational or environmental but can result from deliberate poisoning.

 - Exposure to arsine gas is usually the result of an industrial accident.

 - Take a work and travel history when a patient presents with painful peripheral neuropathy.

 - Other history: hobbies, unusual forms of alcohol or diet supplements, herbal medicines.

 - Many organ systems are involved.

-Symptoms usually start within 30 minutes to two hours.
-Acute arsenic ingestion is typically followed by a severe gastroenteritis, garlic odour and hypersalivation.
+Arsenic poisoning symptoms usually start within 30 minutes to two hours.
+Ingestion of high amounts of arsenic is typically followed by a severe gastroenteritis, garlic odour and hypersalivation.
 There is a characteristic sequence of multi-organ failure, with neurological symptoms (within hours) and cardiac features, succeeded by adult respiratory distress syndrome and renal/liver dysfunction.
 Marrow suppression develops after a few days to weeks in survivors, as does alopecia and an ascending motor neuropathy.

 - Garlic odour - often present in breath and body tissues.

 - Hypersalivation, abdominal pain, vomiting, diarrhoea leading to hypovolaemic shock.

 - Trivalent arsenic is corrosive - may cause oral burns, dysphagia and GI bleeding.